melounware/melo-ddos/README.md

-# Simple DDOS tool written in python
+# Simple DDOS tool in python